 Elected representatives of Auvergne-Rhône-Alpes’s mountainous local authorities were among the first to be confronted to the effects of climate change.
 High altitude environments are more sensitive to climate variations, here, average annual temperatures have risen by 2°C over the last 60 years and snow levels have sharply fallen.
 Consequently, some mid-mountain resorts are leaving behind their once thriving ski resorts and reconverting.

-For more than 10 years, Auvergne-Rhône-Alpes Energie-Environnement (AURA-EE) has shed a light on climate change and adaptation issues across the region.
+For more than 10 years, Auvergne-Rhône-Alpes Energie-Environnement has shone a light on climate change and adaptation issues across the region.
 The regional agency’s actions include leading a network of experts and local authorities, writing methodological guides, training and action for local authorities, and involvement in the Regional Climate Air Energy Observatory (ORCAE) in charge of monitoring the effects of climate change.

 The agency is preparing a training programme to become ClimaSTORY facilitator and is coordinating with other partners’ climate change adaptation tools.
 The English version of ClimaSTORY is now available and can be used as a basis for cooperation to build on.